We are currently planning 2 litters for the spring of 2021.

 What you get when you get a pup from us

 We take great pride in making our pups family dogs from an early age.
 Our litters are whelped in our living room under constant supervision and live there for their first 4 to 6 weeks.
 We sleep on the couch in the same room with the mom and pups through the first 3 to 4 days so we can be alerted if anything major happens.
-The pups a few times a day to start and we gradually increase handling them as they get older.
+We handle the pups a few times a day to start and we gradually increase handling them as they get older.
 We play with their feet, lay them on their backs, mess with their mouths and just generally get them used to all sorts of interaction with us.
 When they get to about 2 to 3 weeks old we start allowing trusted friends and family to begin interacting with them as well.

 We deworm our pups every two weeks starting when they are two weeks old.
 Their first solid food is around the 4 week mark, which is generally when they go outside for the first time as well.
 They get their first set of vaccinations when they are as close to 8 weeks old as we can get, depending on when they are going to their forever homes.
 Your pup will come to you already micro-chipped and registered with NAVHDA.
 We also provide a complimentary 1 year membership to the North American Pudelpointer Society.

-At 6 weeks we start to introduce the wing to develop their pointing instinct and tossing small toys for them to chase and "retrieve".
+At 5 or 6 weeks we start to introduce the wing to develop their pointing instinct and tossing small toys for them to chase and "retrieve".
 We make it all fun and exciting for them.
 Once we've played the wing game a few times we discontinue that and start getting out the real birds, using frozen birds at first to let them smell and chew a little and even carry around.
 Then we move on to live birds that are not able to flap around too much and spook the pups.
 We bring them into the scent cone individually to see each pups attitude toward the birds.
 Many will be a little stand-offish at first but there are always those brave few who charge right in, pick up the bird and pack it around.
 At 7 weeks we start getting them in the water and we may even get a few swimmers before 8 weeks.
 We do not pressure our pups in any way at this young age but make things fun and exciting and do what we can to develop their confidence and attachment to people.